-10 Essential Cleaning Tools You Need for a Healthy Home
+10 Essential Cleaning Supplies You Need for a Healthy Home

-Here is a basic list of tools that every home and apartment should have for a healthy housekeeping.
+Here is a basic list of cleaning supplies that every home and apartment should have for a healthy housekeeping.

 1. Sponges – Soft and abrasive, sponges are good at picking up all kinds of messes, from wet to dry and everything in between.
 Make sure to keep bathroom sponges separate from kitchen sponges and give them a good cleaning of their own from time to time as they harbor bacteria that you don’t want to spread around.
 Depending on the quality, they may be a one-time use, or they may last months; in any case, go for quality and use them minimally.

 2. Towels and rags – Reaching for a paper towel is a quick and fairly cheap way to clean up small spills.
 Ultimately, being able to reuse a material for longer is better, so always have a good set of cleaning towels on hand.
 Whether made from cotton, bamboo, or microfiber, choose different sizes for distinct jobs to make your job easier.
 Wash your towels as often as needed to keep them sanitary.
 Add a cup of vinegar to the hot wash cycle and line dry them in sun for the ultimate clean.

 3. Squeegee – In the shower or tub this inexpensive tool is a must.
 The few seconds spent wiping the walls after each shower, to prevent mold and mineral deposits from accumulating, are well worth it.